Kim Kyu-sik: Provisional Government of the Republic of Korea

 In 1919 Kim traveled to Paris for the Paris Peace Conference to lobby for Korean independence from Japan.
 He was sent by Lyuh Woon-Hyung and Chang Duk-soo, who had organized Sinhan Cheongnyeondang in Shanghai in the summer of 1919.
 His efforts in Paris proved to be futile.

 The Korean National Revolutionary Party was formed in Shanghai in 1935 through a grouping of nationalist Korean parties.

-Organizers were Kim Kyu-sik, Kim Won-bong and Cho Soang.
+The organizers were Kim Kyu-sik, Kim Won-bong and Cho Soang.

 Kim was a leading member of the Provisional Government of the Republic of Korea based in Shanghai, becoming the Vice-President.
 He was fluent in English and taught English to the Provisional Government's members.

 After Korean Liberation

 After the post World War II liberation of Korea in 1945, he returned to his homeland to join in the formation of a newly independent state, which was then under the rule of the United States Army Military Government in Korea in the south and the Soviet Civil Authority in the north.
 Kim was favored by the American occupation leader John R. Hodge, who saw him and Lyuh Woon-Hyung as moderate leaders on the right and left, respectively.
-In September 1947, the United States and Lee Seung Man (이승만; 李承晩 – also known as Syngman Rhee) et al. pushed to move the Korean question to the newly created United Nations, which voted to allow for elections in the south despite the objections of southern nationalists such as Kim and Kim Gu as well as from the north's Interim People's Committee, who were opposed because of the non-participation of the North.
+In September 1947, the United States and Syngman Rhee et al. pushed to move the Korean question to the newly created United Nations, which voted to allow for elections in the south despite the objections of southern nationalists such as Kim Kyu-sik and Kim Ku as well as from the Provisional People's Committee of North Korea, who were opposed because of the non-participation of the North.

 Death

 After failed efforts to broker reunification in that year, he retired from politics.
 After the outbreak of the Korean War in 1950, he was kidnapped and taken to the North; he reportedly died near Manpo in the far north on December 10.

-In May 1988 he was posthumously awarded the Republic of Korea Medal of Order of Merit for National Foundation (건국훈장 대한민국장; 建國勳章 大韓民國章), the most prestigious civil decoration in South Korea.
+In May 1988 he was posthumously awarded the Republic of Korea Medal of Order of Merit for National Foundation, the most prestigious civil decoration in South Korea.
 He was posthumously awarded North Korea's National Reunification Prize in 1998.